Denny Party: History

 In Portland, Arthur Denny recruited Illinois farmer William Nathaniel Bell and his wife, and, by coincidence, Charlie Terry, Leander's younger brother.
 The Terry brothers, from Waterville, New York, had come west as part of the California Gold Rush, but had not liked the rough and tumble of San Francisco.

 On November 5, 1851, the Denny Party left Portland on the schooner Exact, bound for Puget Sound and Haida Gwaii.
 The Exact carried a number of settlers bound for Puget Sound in addition to the Denny Party, including Daniel Bigelow who settled in Olympia.
 After a difficult passage, particularly hard on the still-ill Denny, they arrived at Alki on November 13, where David greeted them with the words, "I wish you hadn't come."

-Denny was bitterly disappointed that Low and Lee Terry had already staked the relevant claims for Alki.
-However, he had no choice but to pitch in, finish the cabin and settle in for the winter.
+Arthur Denny was bitterly disappointed that Low and Lee Terry had already staked the relevant claims for Alki.
+However, with no other shelter in the midst of heavy rainfall, he had no choice but to pitch in, finish the cabin and settle in for the winter.
 Denny convinced Bell and Boren that they needed to scout a different location.
 Once the worst of winter cleared, Denny and other party members explored as far as Commencement Bay (now the site of Tacoma), Port Orchard, Smith Cove, and up the Duwamish River to the present site of Puyallup, before settling on an island in the mudflats near the east shore of Elliott Bay, now the site of Pioneer Square.

 For the next three years Alki Point and Elliott Bay sites competed as rival townsites.
-Charlie Terry bought out his brother's and Low's Alki holdings, and led this community.
-Arthur Denny settled at Elliott Bay and, along with his rival "Doc" Maynard, led the development of Seattle.
-The tides at Alki were so strong that piers could not be built.
-Terry moved to the community on the east shore of Elliott Bay, which became the nucleus of the city of Seattle.
+Charlie Terry bought out his brother's and Low's Alki holdings and led this community.
+Arthur Denny settled at Elliott Bay and, along with his rival D.S.
+"Doc" Maynard, led the development of Seattle.
+Terry and Low could not attract settlers to their townsite and people facetiously began calling the smaller village "New York Alki" or "New York bye and bye" in Chinook Jargon.